This page was reviewed under our medical and editorial policy by

 The side effects of immunotherapy generally become less severe after the first treatment.

 The goal of immunotherapy is to try to reset the body’s immune system to once again be able to find and attack cancer cells.
 The many types of immunotherapies work differently and have their own risks and benefits.
-Which of these treatments your care team recommends depends on the type of cancer and its stage.
+Which of these treatments the care team recommends depends on the type of cancer and its stage.

 Monoclonal or therapeutic antibodies are grown in a lab and injected into the body.
 Some mark cancer cells so the immune system is able to recognize and destroy them.
 Others are more direct in their approach, stopping the growth of cancer cells or causing their self-destruction.